spalathingal/NorthwindWebApp/README.md

 ## To Run
 - Import project into Visual Studio
-- Click Run (https) in Visual Studio
+- Click Run (https) in Visual Studio to launch webpage

-## Results
-- GET output: get_response.json
-- POST output: "New Product 1" can be seen in get response
+- Click button corresponding to HTTP request